Doctor-love/kkross/README.md

 except that it does not get involved payload generation or post-exploitation activities.

-Exploit modules, which describes how vulnerabilities can be exploited and user controllable options, are defined in a straight forward YAML structure.
+Exploit modules, which describes how vulnerabilities can be exploited and user controllable options, are defined in a [straight forward YAML structure independent of kkross](https://github.com/doctor-love/xs_exploits).

 kkross can currently be used as a Python 3 module or a interactive CLI.